awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/CUSTOM_SIGNALING.md

 # Custom Signaling Integration Guide

 This guide explains how to integrate custom signaling solutions with the ESP-IDF WebRTC SDK.
-The SDK provides a flexible signaling abstraction layer that allows you to implement various signaling backends while maintaining a consistent API.
+The SDK provides a **pluggable architecture** with flexible signaling and peer connection abstraction layers that allow you to implement various signaling backends and peer connection strategies while maintaining a consistent, simplified API.

 ## Table of Contents